 Today's artists continue to document the resources of the National Park system with contemporary approaches and techniques, drawing upon the scenic, historic, and cultural elements of the parks for inspiration.
 These artists translate the parks' purpose as places of pleasure and preservation, into images that bring other people new insights, enjoyment and understanding.

 Download a copy of the Artist-in-Residence brochure (pdf file).

 How the Program Operates

 Two 3-week residencies are available during September and October.
 The artist is asked to donate to the park an original piece of work representative of their medium, produced during the residency, and to contribute to the advancement of the park's mission.
-This is done by sharing knowledge with the public during the final week of the residency through a demonstration, reading, slide talk, etc. In addition, the artist must be willing to interact with park visitors when contacts are made in the field while working.
+This is done by sharing knowledge with the public during the final week of the residency through a workshop, demonstration, reading, slide talk, etc. In addition, the artist must be willing to interact with park visitors when contacts are made in the field while working.
 Donated works will be displayed in the park or shared with the public through other appropriate means.
 These works will characterize the Lakeshore for present and future generations.

 Offering the public an opportunity to experience our national heritage through the eyes, ears and talents of the contributing artists fulfills one of the program's main purposes.
 The artist will be enrolled in the Volunteers In Park (VIP) Program of the National Park Service.

 A jury of park representatives and local subject matter experts will select from the pool of applicants.
 Selections will be made solely on the basis of merit and how their work can advance the mission of the National Park Service and Sleeping Bear Dunes National Lakeshore.
 Selections will be made without regard to race, religion, sex, marital status, age or national origin.

 Submissions to apply for the program must be postmarked or delivered to the park no later than April 15th (the submission are due on April 15 every year).
 The selections will be made and all applicants notified by email of the outcome no later than mid June.